Key Takeaway

 Our firm has successfully handled complex insurance coverage disputes throughout Long Island, New York City, and the surrounding metropolitan area.
 We understand how courts interpret occupation in various scenarios and know how to build compelling cases that maximize available benefits for our clients.

-From delivery truck accidents on busy New York highways to commercial vehicle incidents in congested city streets, we have the knowledge and experience to navigate the complex intersection of vehicle operation and insurance coverage law.
+From delivery truck accidents on busy New York highways to commercial vehicle incidents in congested city streets, we have the knowledge and experience to address the complex intersection of vehicle operation and insurance coverage law.

 Call us today at 516-750-0595 for a free consultation about your vehicle occupation case.
 Don’t let insurance companies shortchange you with narrow interpretations of coverage.
 Get the experienced legal representation you deserve to fight for the full benefits available under New York law.